Drama Queen (Ivy Queen album): Background

 After the success of her 2007 effort Sentimiento, which spawned the Top 10 hit "Que Lloren" and was later certified platinum by the United States Recording Industry Association of America (RIAA), a live album (Ivy Queen 2008 World Tour LIVE!) was distributed by Machete in 2008.
 The album included a studio track, "Dime", which became Queen's first single to top the Billboard Latin Rhythm Songs chart.
 It also made her the first female to top the chart.

 Queen signed a new record deal with the label in April 2010, as it celebrated its fifth anniversary.
 The signing, described as a "360 deal", includes profit-sharing in tours, sponsorships and merchandising.
 Ivy Queen was previously signed to a distribution deal with Univision Records, which was acquired by Machete parent company Universal Music Latin Entertainment in 2008.
-The president of Universal Music Latino and Machete, Walter Kolm, commented in a press release: "It's a privilege to have Ivy Queen apart of our artistic roster.
+The president of Universal Music Latino and Machete, Walter Kolm, commented in a press release: "It's a privilege to have Ivy Queen a part of our artistic roster.
 Ivy is an extraordinary woman with incomparable talent, and she's number one in her genre.
 We're happy to be able to work with her on her new album as well as future projects".
 "I'm very proud to be a part of Machete Music.
 They are a young, vibrant company that has created a name for itself in Latin music in the United States and the world.
 They are a strong and important company that has been recognized for nurturing their artists’ creative talents", said Queen about the partnership.
-The album was originally to be released after her third compilation album, Cosa Nostra: Hip-Hop (2006), as an concept album which would have Ivy Queen performing duets with female singers from different genres on new label Filtro Musik.
+The album was originally to be released after her third compilation album, Cosa Nostra: Hip-Hop (2006), as a concept album which would have Ivy Queen performing duets with female singers from different genres on new label Filtro Musik.
 However, this was changed and Sentimiento was released instead.
 Ivy Queen told Efe that the composition process started while she was heartbroken at home, and her emotions then burst out in the recording studio.
 She added the album brings together 16 of 26 songs she wrote during this period.
 When asked by Latina Magazine about the drama between the release of Sentimiento and Drama Queen, Queen said:

 I’m single.
 For the first time in my life, I’m really experiencing what that’s like because I used to always feel the need to be in a relationship; I didn’t like being alone.
 But this time I’m realizing that people come into your life for a season, and my last relationship served its purpose.
 I can’t sit here and cry about it, because it ended right where it should have.
 A lot of that stuff is on the album.